glewis347/azure-setup/README.md

 <br>

 In the Networking tab, allow Azure to create a new Virtual Network (VNet) and Subnet, naming the VNet "Lab-Vnet".
-Adding a Virtual Network (VNet) is important because it creates a private and secure network environment for Azure resources like virtual machines to communicate with each other.

 <img width="965" height="580" alt="Screenshot 2026-02-23 215423" src="https://github.com/user-attachments/assets/7b525806-aa2e-44a6-acc9-5d17ac869574" />